Degen-Onchain/coinflip-dice/README.md

 ## **3. Odds and Fees**

 - The game has a 50% probability of the outcome being Heads or Tails.
-- Players are charged $0.07 USDbC for betting.
+- Players are charged $0.10 USDC for betting.
-- The platform charges 1.5% of the winner's prize as a fee.
-Max Payout = wager * 1.985
+- The platform charges 2% of the winner's prize as a fee.
+Max Payout = wager * 1.98

 ## 4**.
 Blockchain, Smart Contracts and Oracle**

 The game utilizes Solidity smart contracts to handle transactions and enforce rules.
-The smart contract source code is available [**here**](https://github.com/tribesxapp/tribex-smart-contracts).

 All game transactions and outcomes are recorded on the Base blockchain and leverage [**Supra Oracle**](https://supraoracles.com/)'s technology, ensuring transparency and immutability.
 The oracle generates a cryptographic proof of randomness, ensuring the fairness of each coin flip.
 The smart contract utilizes this proof to determine the game outcome.